ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 <img style="float: center;" src="https://github.com/sominwadhwa/sominwadhwa.github.io/blob/master/assets/intro_to_pytorch_series/PyTorch.jpg?raw=true">

-#### Abstract
+## Introduction

 [PyTorch](http://pytorch.org/) is one among the numerous [deep learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows us to optimize mathematical equations using Gradient Descent.
-PyTorch has been gaining much [praise & popularity]((https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch)) lately due to the high level of flexibility & its imperative programming flow.

-## Introduction

-The motivation behind this article is to give you a hands on experience with machine learning workflow with an example of logistic regression & introduce PyTorch, with its strengths and weaknesses that the framework provides.
-Before we begin, you should know that the PyTorch's [documentation](http://pytorch.org/docs/master/) and [tutorials](http://pytorch.org/tutorials/) are stored separately.
-And sometimes they may not converge due to the rapid speed of development and version changes.
-So feel free to investigate the [source code](https://github.com/pytorch/pytorch), if you feel so.
-[PyTorch Forums](https://discuss.pytorch.org/) are another great place to get your doubts cleared up.
-If you do however have any doubts/queries regarding our examples or in general, do let us know on the [FloydHub Forum](https://forum.floydhub.com/), we'll be happy to help.
+The objective of this article is to give you a hands on experience with PyTorch & some basic mathematical operations that follow in the machine learning workflow.
+We also introduce the problem of handwritten digit recognition a.k.a the hello world of Deep Learning.

+*Follow the installation procedure from [here](http://pytorch.org/).*

 **Table of Contents**: